magento/devdocs/src/live-search/install.md

    For more information, see the list of Live Search [dependencies](#live-search-dependencies) that are captured by Composer.

-1. Run the following commands to install Live Search and disable Elasticsearch modules:
+1. Run the following commands to disable Elasticsearch and related modules and install Live Search:

     ```bash
     bin/magento module:disable Magento_Elasticsearch Magento_Elasticsearch6 Magento_Elasticsearch7 Magento_ElasticsearchCatalogPermissions Magento_AdvancedSearch  Magento_InventoryElasticsearch